Howquez/say-it-out-loud/analyses/pre-registered/README.md

 |                            |

-The quality of the transcription is rather bad, but good enough as each of the numbers contained are correct.
+The quality of the transcription is rather bad, but good enough as each of the numbers contained is correct.
 To listen to the corresponding audio files, you have to browse to `../../data/wav/`.
 The original text of the first three entries were *I transfer \[1, 3, 6\] point(s)*.
 The last two entries should read *I donate \[7, 9\] points*.